A QFT information protocol for charged black holes

 \subsection{Physical setup}

+We consider a toy model for the adiabatic evaporation of a hadronically-charged black hole, described in terms of the DHR superselection theory.
+To realize black hole evaporation, one typically needs to work at finite $G_N$ in order to allow for mass loss inside the horizon.
+This description could switch the involved algebras from type $\mathrm{III}$ to type $\mathrm{II}$ due to quantum gravity corrections \cite{Witten-Longo}.
+Nevertheless, one could in principle take into account gravitational corrections and describe the picture semiclassically: the net effect of $G_N$ is a deformation to the black hole geometry into an evaporating one; if we focus just on the radiation degrees of freedom, the algebra describing them is still type $\mathrm{III}$, as any local algebra of a QFT in curved backgrounds.

+Naturally, since the reference to black hole geometry is never explicitly present in the following discussion, we refer to \textit{black holes} because of the causal structure of the observables, which resembles the one we would expect from a realistic black hole scenario (see figure \ref{Black hole algebras}).
+Specifically, by \textit{charged black hole} we hereby mean a QFT endowed with a DHR endomorphism localized in a certain region $\mathcal{O}$.
+The region $\mathcal{O}$ should represent the black hole interior, since DHR endomorphisms create a charged state localized in the corresponding region; hence we interpret it as the state describing the charged matter forming the black hole.

-In our model, we consider the adiabatic evaporation of a hadronically-charged black hole, described in terms of the DHR superselection theory.
-By \textit{black hole} we hereby mean a QFT with a DHR endomorphism localized in a certain region $\mathcal{O}$; by \textit{adiabatic} we mean that the horizon shrinks slowly, so that we basically keep the same localization for the field algebra $\mathcal{A}(\mathcal{O})$ both before and after an evaporation step.
+By \textit{adiabatic} we mean that the horizon shrinks slowly, so that we basically keep the same localization for the field algebra $\mathcal{A}(\mathcal{O})$ describing the black hole interior both before and after an evaporation step.
 This way, the black hole undergoes a change in the charge quantum number, but keeps the same localization region in spacetime.